-Unionization Rights in Alberta
+Unionization Rights — Alberta

-Reviewed by the Commoner Law Editorial Team.
 Sourced from Canadian federal statutes and official sources.
 Provincial information reflects each province's own legislation and court rulings.
 Written in plain language for general understanding — this is educational content, not legal advice.
 Our editorial standards

 What is this right?

-The Canada Industrial Relations Board (CIRB) handles union certification.
-To certify a union, the CIRB needs to see majority support from workers and typically processes applications within 30 days.
+Certification is run by the Canada Industrial Relations Board (CIRB).
+The Board needs to see majority support in the proposed bargaining unit and typically processes applications within 30 days.

-Once a union is certified, both your employer and the union must bargain in good faith.
-Unfair labour practices — like punishing workers for union activity — are illegal.
+Once a union is certified, both sides — employer and union — owe a duty to bargain in good faith.
+Unfair labour practices like punishing workers for union activity are illegal and reviewable by the CIRB on a fast track.

 When does it apply?

-• All federally regulated employees.
+- All federally regulated employees.

 What to Do If Your Canadian Employer Retaliates Against Union Activity

-• If your employer retaliates against you, file an unfair labour practice complaint with the CIRB.
+- File an unfair labour practice complaint with the CIRB if the employer retaliates.
 Call 1-800-575-9696.

 What should you NOT do?